hydroclaus/hgs_grammar/README.md

 ## Release Notes

 ### 2022-Jan-16
-- fixed an error that occurred when installing the `hgs.tmbundle` on a recent macOS / TM2 not anymore in beta
+- fixed an error that occurred when installing the `hgs.tmbundle` on a recent macOS / TM2 not anymore in beta.
+Sidenote: Bundles are not stored any longer in `~/Library/Application\ Support/Avian/Bundles` but in `~/Library/Application Support/TextMate/Bundles` ([see stackexchange](https://apple.stackexchange.com/questions/45646/textmate-2-bundle-creation))

 ### 2020-Oct-22
 I can't believe that we are in year four!
 I do enjoy seeing people using this!
 Unfortunately, there was some sort of download problem which I have fixed, hopefully.
 Please contact me / [raise an issue](https://github.com/hydroclaus/hgs_grammar/issues) when you see things misbehaving!
 Also, I'd be curious to hear from people using this with Visual Studio Code or Atom.